How Much Does a Magician Cost?

 Location

-Local events will obviously cost less than ones that require flight, hotel room, and rental car.
-I recently spoke with a performer who performed in Australia.
-His flight alone was over $12,000.
-Some performers, like myself, will consider almost anything three hours away, or less, local.
+Fight, hotel, and rental car are always factored in on cost.
+If it’s within a few hours drive, it’s local for me.
 For example, anytime a client contacts us looking for a magician in Raleigh, NC, 90% of the time, all of my travel can be done same day in a car.
 Flying there would take just as long, dealing with airports.

 Length of Performance